kagsteiner/RPGMaker_AICharacter/README.md

 - Switch Policy: describe which game switches the LLM should have available to manipulate, what they do, mwybe why it wants to use them to reach the goal.
 - Allowed Switch Ids: Comma-separated list of switches the LLM can switch.
 Note that I have never tried this out, but it might have potential.
 If the player performs a chat or give action towards this NPC while this command is running, it will be interrupted, no dialog or action is produced, the result variable remains unchanged.
 The user cannot detect this interruption, but in the normal loop this isn't required.

+### Add To History
+A text that you pass as parameter will be added to the history that the LLM uses to decide the NPC's action.
+Use $NPC to mention the name of your NPC; the command will replace it by the name of the current event.
+I needed this in a situation where an NPC has thrown the Player out of the dungeon due to misbehavior.
+The next time the Player came back he would immediately be thrown out again.
+Adding a line like "$NPC has thrown the player out of the dungeon.
+Once he reappears, $NPC will benevolently reconsider letting him stay".
+Maybe you have a similar situation.

 ## Usage
 Put the two plugins AICharacter and ChatMenu into the js/plugins folder of your game.
 Then go to the plugin manager to define the following plugin parameters: